 American women from the ‘50s are remembered by the “housewife” fashion.
 Modesty and conformity among women have represented ankle length, taffeta layered skirts, dresses and sweater set all in bright colors.
 The clothing was adjusted to show off the hourglass silhouette.
 However, for the working women, it was the year of the pencil skirts.

 The revolutionary decade of the ‘60s is the beginning of liberality in fashion as we know it today.
 Therefore, new phenomena were presented to the world, the mini skirt and the unisex clothing that was worn by everyone.
 Denim jeans and mens retro jackets were the hits of the decade.

 The Hippie movement also is the symbol of the ‘60s.
 It was the decade of major changes and revolutions.
 The hippie counterculture movement inspired social changes and acceptance of the differences.
 The hippie movement was also a new movement in fashion.
 Their resistance against consumerism resulted in hand-made colorful and careless clothing.
 Bell-bottom jeans, long skirts, floral and colorful patterns and long hairs for both genders.

 Revolutions throughout the sixties have made a good ground for fashion trends to bloom in the ‘70s.
 The more “calm” decade has allowed people to turn more to themselves.
 From the point of fashion, it was the year of diversities.

 The ‘80s style was mostly influenced by the music scene.
 The variety of music genres that were popular have influenced the variety of fashion trends to arise.
 The emphasis was on very dramatic make-up and, big hair and a lot of jewelry.
-The aggressive punk-rock style is also an ‘80s brand mark represented by black clothing and black eyeliner.
+The aggressive punk-rock style is also an ‘80s brand mark represented by black clothing, black earrings for men and black eyeliner.